ULL-prompt-engineering/Get-Started-With-Langchain-and-Pinecone-in-Node.js/README.md

 ![/images/pinecone-index-dashboard-1.png](/images/pinecone-index-dashboard-1.png)

-When we click on the `your-pinecone-index-name` we can see:
+When we click on the `your-pinecone-index-name` link we can see:

 ![/images/pinecone-index-dashboard-2.png](/images/pinecone-index-dashboard-2.png)